 South Dakota Walleye Fishing

 South Dakota anglers are blessed with lots of walleye fishing waters.
 The FLW Walleye Tournament circuit and other walleye tournament organizations, visit SD often.
+Ice fishing for walleye is popular in winter.
 Major lakes including Angostura Reservoir, Belle Fourche Reservoir, Big Stone Lake, Bitter Lake, Lake Albert, Lake Francis Case, Lake Kampeska, Lake Madison, Lake Oahe, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lake Traverse, Lake Whitewood, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake all have excellent populations of healthy walleye.
 Many smaller lakes, rivers and deeper ponds may also contain walleye.

 South Dakota walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 Closely related to the walleye and similar in appearance, sauger are generally smaller than walleye, reaching 4 to 5 pounds (or more) and up to about 20 inches.
 Often found in muddier rivers, it thrives in larger, silty lakes.
 They spawn in the shallows at night, without creating or guarding specific nests.